Get the latest insights

 Getting to the bottom of soft skills problems can be tricky because of the subjectivity.
 We have trouble accurately assessing our own abilities in these areas, let alone the skills of others.
 In fact, most of us overestimate our communication abilities, as evidenced by a study conducted by The Harris Poll for Grammarly Business.
 Findings show that 86% of business leaders feel their verbal communication skills are strong; but only 58% of their workers shared that opinion.

 And flawed self-perception isn’t limited to management.
-The same study shows that those same knowledge workers consistently rate their own communication skills as more effective than the skills of coworkers, a mathematical impossibility.
+The same study shows that those same knowledge workers consistently rate their own communication skills as more effective than the skills of co-workers, a mathematical impossibility.

 An issue related to technical skills is easier to diagnose.
-Things like education, years of experience, and past performance are easier to quantify.
+Things like education, years of experience and past performance are easier to quantify.
 But an issue with soft skills usually isn’t made apparent until after you hire someone.

 Consider some signs of soft skills problems: